GianniBYoung/chezmoi-telescope.nvim/README.md

 `:Telescope chezmoi dotfiles`

 # Features
-This plugin provides a custom picker for telescope that populates results with files from `$CHEZMOI_SOURCE_DIR`.
+This plugin provides a custom picker for telescope that populates results with files from `$CHEZMOI_SOURCE_DIR` and opens the result in a new buffer on selection.

 # Roadmap
 - Better icons in picker
 - Create commands to `{add,re-add,remove}` files
+- Fix the naming bug
+- Set ft on opening for templates

 # Contributing
 If this plugin is missing functionality for your use case please open an issue or submit a PR!